gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 <div id="fn:fn2">
   <a href="#fnref:fn2">[2]</a>
-  <span>While this proof is fairly elementary, a cursory literature review did not turn up prior work on this topic, so as far as I know this is a novel proof.</span>
+  <span>While this optimization is fairly elementary, a cursory literature review did not turn up prior work on this topic, so as far as I know this is a novel approach.</span>
 </div>